Wealden Line: Realignment

-The LBSCR absorbed the Lewes and Uckfield Railway Company in 1864 and in the same year obtained authorisation to build a new line 3 mi long running almost parallel with the Keymer Jn to Lewes Line, which enabled the line from Uckfield to obtain independent access to Lewes without passing through the Lewes Tunnel.
+The LBSCR absorbed the Lewes and Uckfield Railway Company in 1864 and in the same year obtained authorisation in the London, Brighton and South Coast Railway (Ouse Valley Line) Act 1864 (27 & 28 Vict. c. cxxiii) to build a new line 3 mi long running almost parallel with the Keymer Junction to Lewes Line, which enabled the line from Uckfield to obtain independent access to Lewes without passing through the Lewes Tunnel.
 This struck out at a right angle from the Uckfield line about 1/4 mi east of Hamsey, and approached Lewes from a northerly direction.
-Designed by the LBSCR's Chief Engineer Frederick Banister, it was more heavily engineered requiring embankments and bridges before joining the Brighton to Hastings line east of Lewes station.
+Designed by the LBSCR's chief engineer Frederick Banister, it was more heavily engineered requiring embankments and bridges before joining the Brighton to Hastings line east of Lewes station.
 It enabled trains to be heading in the direction for Brighton, and obviated the need for locomotives to be turned.
 This section opened on 1 October 1868, part of the original connection to Uckfield Junction closing as a consequence.

 Extension to Tunbridge Wells West

 The Lewes-Uckfield line was extended north by Banister to Eridge and Tunbridge Wells in 1868, ostensibly to counter a threat by the London, Chatham and Dover Railway, which had proposed a line from Beckenham to Brighton.
-The rights to construct this line had been granted to the Brighton, Uckfield & Tunbridge Wells Railway in 1861, but were purchased by the LBSCR before completion.
+The rights to construct this line had been granted to the Brighton, Uckfield and Tunbridge Wells Railway in 1861, but were purchased by the LBSCR before completion.

 Construction had already commenced in 1863 on the single track from to the new Groombridge Junction, and this was opened on 1 October 1866.
 The completion of the line south to Uckfield had to wait until 3 August 1868 due to the major structural work involved.
 Most notably, Banister had to oversee the construction of Rotherfield (later Crowborough) Tunnel (1022 yd) beneath the ridge of the Wealden Heights, and the Sleeches and Greenhurst viaducts between Crowborough and Buxted.
 The LBSCR's desire to block any possible approach to Brighton even if this meant routing the line through areas with little traffic potential is shown by the provision of only three stations in the 12+1/4 mi between Uckfield and Groombridge.

 The Sussex Advertiser reported on 5 August 1868 that the first train departed the LBSCR's station at Tunbridge Wells at 6.04 am for Uckfield, Lewes and Brighton with approximately 40 persons having booked tickets.